Romain

 How to Pronounce Romain

 Our model has identified 4 different pronunciations for the name Romain.
-Click the play button next to the name to hear the pronunciation spoken aloud.
+Click the play button under each pronunciation to hear it spoken aloud.

-Our model is 66.7% confident that Romain is pronounced as roh-MAYN.
-The next most likely pronunciation is ROH-mayn, at 12.8% confidence.
+Our model is 66.7% confident that Romain is pronounced as roh-MAYN, which has 2 syllables.
+The next most likely pronunciation is ROH-muhn, at 12.8% confidence, with 2 syllables.

 2